 Parents lead children on a journey of discovery through nature and subject studies, acting as guides.
 When children find something worth observing, parents take a back seat and let the child discover the object for themselves.

-An example of guided discovery is going for a nature walk and seeing plants, animals or insects along the way and examining these closely.
-Children might find a caterpillar and take it home, put it in a box with netting over it.
+An example of guided discovery is going for a nature walk and seeing plants, animals, or insects along the way and examining these closely.
+For example, children might find a caterpillar, take it home, and put it in a box with netting over it.
 They would then feed it with leaves until it makes a cocoon and eventually emerges as a butterfly or moth.

-The great thing about guided discovery is that it encourages interest-based-learning and therefore fosters a love of lifelong learning in children.
-This is something that schools struggle to accommodate due to high student: teacher ratios.
+The great thing about guided discovery is that it encourages interest-based learning and fosters a love of lifelong learning in children.
+But, unfortunately, this is something that schools struggle to accommodate due to high student: teacher ratios.